|The Pencil rules you.|

 Photo by fluffycatheven

 No?
 You want to go beyond the capricious desires of your muse, and pursue writing with a greater dedication, treating it more like work.
 You want to improve and practice and do it even when you'd rather not, and be the best you can be.
 Are you sure?
-Because at this point you're probably starting to be a little OCD about it.
-You don't mind being like a crazy cat lady, except with writing?
+Because at this point you're probably starting to be a little obsessive about it.
+You don't mind being like a cat lady, except with writing?

 But of course you know you don't have to make money from it.
 Lots of people practice at arts and crafts to get better without thinking that they are going to make money from it.
 I knew a guy who rehearsed in his community choir three nights a week and practiced almost an hour a day with no intention of being a professional singer.
 It's perfectly okay to just write for fun without holding to the idea that some day it will make you money or be your job.